James-LG/Skyscraper/README.md

     1. Descendant: `descendant::*`
     1. Attribute: `attribute::*`
     1. DescendentOrSelf: `descendant-or-self::*`
+    1. (more coming soon)
 1. Reverse axes:
     1. Parent:  `parent::*`
+    1. (more coming soon)
 1. Treat expressions: `/html treat as node()`

+This should cover most XPath use-cases.
+If your use case requires an unimplemented feature, please open an issue on [GitHub](https://github.com/James-LG/Skyscraper/issues).